JohnWillieGee/Wavelink-RLCD-ESP32S3-Weather-dashboard/README.md

 ESP32S3 support in order to flash to the board, this should have been setup if you followed the guide links above Adafruit-GXF for the drawinngs and font PCF85063A-Soldered for the RTC
-Weather API and JSON parsing is etup for https://www.weatherapi.com/ you will need to setup a free account and copy your API Update the Secrets.h file for your WIFI, Weather API and city location.
+Weather API and JSON parsing is Setup for https://www.weatherapi.com/ you will need to setup a free account and copy your API Update the Secrets.h file for your WIFI, Weather API and city location.